Puerto Ricans fire back at Trump for critical tweets

 He seemed to be responding to Cruz's comments on Friday night on CNN, when she said,"We're dying here.
 We truly are dying here.
 I keep saying it: SOS.
 If anyone can hear us; Mr. Trump can hear us, let's just get it over with and get the ball rolling."

-Trump tweeted on Saturday morning, "The Mayor of San Juan, who was very complimentary only a few days ago, has now been told by the Democrats that you must be nasty to Trump...
+Trump tweeted on Saturday morning, "The Mayor of San Juan, who was very complimentary only a few days ago, has now been told by the Democrats that you must be nasty to Trump.
 Such poor leadership ability by the Mayor of San Juan, and others in Puerto Rico, who are not able to get their workers to help.
 They want everything to be done for them when it should be a community effort."

 And late in afternoon, he fired again at Cruz: "Results of recovery efforts will speak much louder than complaints by San Juan Mayor.
 Doing everything we can to help great people of PR!"

+Speaking to CNN's Anderson Cooper on Saturday night, Cruz said she's not a Democrat.

+"He is looking for excuses for things not going well," she said.
+"I have no time for small politics or for comments that do not add to the situation here."

-But Puerto Ricans defended Cruz.
+Puerto Ricans have defended Cruz.

 "Carmen has been going door to door helping her own community," said Griselmarie Alemar, who lives in Connecticut and has family in Carolina, Puerto Rico.
 "She has said that the resources are there but the issue has been the excessive time consumed in logistics."